nyuufr/Weapon-Jump/README.md

 The weapon jump properties can be configured using the file [weapon_jump.cfg](addons/sourcemod/configs/weapon_jump.cfg).
 This file is read every map change or when the plugin is reloaded.

-By default, the weapons deagle, mp7 and mag7 are configured.
+By default, the weapons deagle, mag7, sawed-off, mp7 and awp are configured.

 **Remark:** The entity name of the weapons ("weapon_\*") for CS:GO can be found [here](https://developer.valvesoftware.com/wiki/List_of_Counter-Strike:_Global_Offensive_Entities).

+## Supported games

+Counter-Strike: Global Offensive